mziyabo/mziyabo.github.io/_posts/2022-05-15-masking-argo-cd-secret-data-well-sort-of.md

 ---
 layout: post
-title: "Masking Argo CD secret data.."
+title: "Masking secret-like data in the Argo CD UI"
 description: "Masking sensitive data in the Argo CD UI using a proxy"
 category:
 tags: ["argocd"]